-Gems Cambridge is owned and operated by GEMS Education. it is located in the posh suburbs of Karen.
+Gems Cambridge is owned and operated by GEMS Education.
+It is located in the posh suburbs of Karen.
 At GEMS Cambridge International School, Nairobi children are surrounded by learning opportunities both on the inside and outside the classroom.
-Experienced and well qualified educators from some of the best schools in Kenya and around the world are the teachers and the staff of Gems.
-The tuition fee is Ksh 718,480. per annum although the figure vary as the value of currencies increase and decrease.
+Experienced and well-qualified educators from some of the best schools in Kenya and around the world are the teachers and the staff of Gems.
+The tuition fee is Ksh 718,480. per annum although the figure varies as the value of currencies increase and decrease.

 Read Also: 500 Schools in Kenya, A comprehensive List

 7. Braeburn Imani International School: Fees – KES 727,800

 The school located along Mangu Road, Thika provides students with an international education.
 It was formally founded in the serene farmlands of Thika in 1969.
 Imani School was taken over by the Braeburn Schools Ltd on 1 January 2011, making it the newest member of the Braeburn Group of International Schools.
 It is currently called Braeburn Imani International School (BIIS).